fengzhang2011/tomato-timer/README.md

 # About the author
-Feng Zhang
-Ph.D Candidate at School of Computing, Queen's University, Kingston
+Feng Zhang, Ph.D Candidate at School of Computing, Queen's University, Kingston

 # License
 LGPL